 Cancellation/revocation – You can cancel the receipt of our newsletter at any time, i.e. revoke your consent.
 You will find a link to cancel the newsletter at the end of each newsletter.
-We may store the unsubscribed e-mail addresses for up to three years on the basis of our legitimate interests before deleting them in order to be able to provide evidence of a previously given consent.
+We may store the unsubscribed e-mail addresses for up to three years on the basis of our legitimate interests before we delete them in order to be able to prove a previously given consent.
 The processing of this data is limited to the purpose of a possible defence against claims.
 An individual request for deletion is possible at any time, provided that the former existence of a consent is confirmed at the same time.

 Newsletter – Mailchimp incl.
 Mandrill

-We send our newsletter via the service MailChimp, which stores your newsletter, registration and interaction data.
+We send our newsletter via the service MailChimp, which stores your newsletter, registration & interaction data.

-The dispatch service provider can use the recipient’s data in pseudonymous form, i.e. without allocation to a user, to optimise or improve its own services, e.g. for technical optimisation of dispatch and presentation of the newsletter or for statistical purposes.
+The mail-order service provider may use the recipient’s data in pseudonymous form, i.e. without allocation to a user, to optimise or improve its own services, e.g. for technical optimisation of the dispatch and presentation of newsletters or for statistical purposes.
 However, the dispatch service provider does not use the data of our newsletter recipients to write to them itself or to pass the data on to third parties.

-The main purpose of newsletter success measurement is to provide our customers only with the information they want to read.
+The main purpose of measuring the success of the newsletter is to provide our customers only with the information they want to read.

-The newsletters contain a so-called “web-beacon”, i.e. a file the size of a pixel, which is retrieved from our server when the newsletter is opened or, if we use a dispatch service provider, from its server.
-Within the scope of this retrieval, technical information such as information about the browser and your system, as well as your IP address and time of retrieval are first collected.
+The newsletters contain a so-called “web-beacon”, i.e. a pixel-sized file that is retrieved from our server when the newsletter is opened, or from the server of a mailing service provider if we use one.
+Within the scope of this retrieval, technical information such as information on the browser and your system, as well as your IP address and time of retrieval are initially collected.

-This information is used for the technical improvement of the services on the basis of technical data or target groups and their reading behaviour on the basis of their retrieval points (which can be determined with the help of the IP address) or access times.
+This information is used for the technical improvement of the services based on the technical data or the target groups and their reading behaviour based on their retrieval locations (which can be determined by means of the IP address) or the access times.
 Statistical surveys also include determining whether newsletters are opened, when they are opened and which links are clicked.
-Although for technical reasons this information can be allocated to the individual newsletter recipients, it is neither our nor the shipping service provider’s intention to monitor individual users.
-The evaluations serve us much more to recognize the reading habits of our users and to adapt our contents to them or to send different contents according to the interests of our users.
+For technical reasons, this information can be assigned to individual newsletter recipients, but it is neither our nor the dispatch service provider’s intention to observe individual users.
+The evaluations serve us much more to recognize the reading habits of our users and to adapt our content to them or to send different content according to the interests of our users.

 External service providers

-External service providers commissioned by us comply without exception with European data protection standards.
+External service providers commissioned by us comply with European data protection standards without exception.

 Zenhomes uses the following external service providers to help optimize the service.
-Insofar as these service providers process data on behalf of Zenhomes, corresponding agreements have been concluded with them which stipulate the European data protection standards as binding and in particular prohibit the use of the data for other purposes.
+Insofar as these service providers process data on behalf of Zenhomes, appropriate agreements have been concluded with them that define the European data protection standards as binding and in particular prohibit the use of the data for other purposes.

-Our German partner finAPI provides transaction data within the scope of the account information service under supervision and exclusively according to the instructions of Zenhomes.
+Our German partner finAPI provides transaction data as part of the account information service under supervision and exclusively according to the instructions of Zenhomes.

-For the provision of transaction data as part of the account information service, we use the external service provider finAPI GmbH, Ainmillerstraße 11, 80801 Munich (“finAPI”), which processes the data under the supervision and exclusively according to the instructions of Zenhomes. finAPI never uses the data directly, but only forwards them to Zenhomes.
+For the provision of transaction data in the context of the account information service we use the external service provider finAPI GmbH, Ainmillerstraße 11, 80801 Munich (“finAPI”), which processes the data under supervision and exclusively according to the instructions of Zenhomes. finAPI never uses the data directly, but only forwards them to Zenhomes.

-Access to and use of this data is subject to the express consent of finAPI pursuant to Art.
-6 Para.
+Access to and use of this data is only possible with explicit consent in accordance with Art.
+6 para.
 1 lit. a DSGVO in conjunction with Art.
-9 Para.
+9 para.
 2 lit. a DSGVO (see section “Consent” above).

-We host our online offers at hosting providers with whom we have a contract processing contract.
+We host our online offers with hosting providers with whom we have concluded a contract.

-The hosting services used by us serve the provision of the following services: Infrastructure and platform services, computing capacity, storage space and database services, security services and technical maintenance services which we use for the purpose of operating this online service.
+The hosting services we use serve to provide the following services: Infrastructure and platform services, computing capacity, storage space and database services, security services and technical maintenance services that we use for the purpose of operating this online offer.

-Here we, or our hosting provider, process inventory data, contact data, content data, contract data, usage data, meta data and communication data of customers, interested parties and visitors to this online service on the basis of our legitimate interests in the efficient and secure provision of this online service in accordance with Art.
-6 Para.
+In doing so, we or our hosting provider process inventory data, contact data, content data, contract data, usage data, meta and communication data of customers, interested parties and visitors of this online offer on the basis of our legitimate interests in an efficient and secure provision of this online offer in accordance with Art.
+6 para.
 1 lit. f DSGVO in conjunction with Art.
-28 DSGVO (conclusion of an order processing contract).
+28 DSGVO (conclusion of contract processing agreement).

 Collection of access data and log files

-We, and/or our Hostinganbieter, raises on basis of our entitled interests in the sense of the art.
-6 Abs.
+We, or our hosting provider, collect log file information on the basis of our legitimate interests as defined in Art.
+6 Par.
 1 lit. f.
-DSGVO data about each access to the server on which this service is located (so-called server log files).
-The access data includes the name of the website accessed, file, date and time of access, amount of data transferred, notification of successful access, browser type and version, the user’s operating system, referrer URL (the previously visited page), IP address and the requesting provider.
+DSGVO collects data about every access to the server on which this service is located (so-called server log files).
+The access data includes the name of the accessed website, file, date and time of access, transferred data volume, notification of successful access, browser type and version, the user’s operating system, referrer URL (the previously visited site), IP address and the requesting provider.

-Log file information is stored for security reasons (e.g. to clarify abuse or fraud actions) for a maximum period of 14 days and then deleted.
-Data, the further storage of which is necessary for evidence purposes, is excluded from deletion until the respective incident has been finally clarified.
+For security reasons (e.g. to clarify misuse or fraud), log file information is stored for a maximum period of 90 days and then deleted.
+Data whose further storage is required for evidence purposes is excluded from deletion until the respective incident has been finally clarified.

 We store some of our data on Google Cloud.

-Zenhomes partially stores its data on Google Cloud.
-Google Cloud is a service of Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”).
-All data is secured with 256-bit encryption and maintains the same security standards as many other Google services.
-The accounts of Zenhomes employees who have access to Google Cloud are checked regularly to ensure the highest security of your data.
+Zenhomes stores some of its data on Google Cloud.
+Google Cloud is a service of Google Inc, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”).
+All data is secured with 256-bit encryption and maintains the same security standards as a variety of other Google services.
+The accounts of Zenhomes employees who have access to Google Cloud are regularly audited to ensure the highest level of security for your data.

-The use is made on the basis of our legitimate interests, i.e. interest in a secure and efficient provision, analysis and optimisation of our online services in accordance with Art.
-6 Para.
-1 letter f.
+The use is based on our legitimate interests, i.e. interest in a secure and efficient provision, analysis and optimization of our online services in accordance with Art.
+6 paragraph 1 lit. f.
 DSGVO.

-You can find more information on the data protection of Google Cloud at https://cloud.google.com/security/.
+You can find more detailed information on data protection in Google Cloud at https://cloud.google.com/security/.

-We use Google’s content delivery network to accelerate the construction of our websites and the downloading of files.
+We use the Google content delivery network to speed up the development of our websites and the download of files.

-A CDN is a service with the help of which contents of our online offer, especially large media files such as graphics or scripts, can be delivered faster with the help of regionally distributed servers connected via the Internet.
-The processing of user data is carried out solely for the aforementioned purposes and to maintain the security and functionality of the CDN.
+A CDN is a service that helps us to deliver content from our online offering, especially large media files such as graphics or scripts, more quickly with the help of regionally distributed servers connected via the Internet.
+User data is processed solely for the aforementioned purposes and to maintain the security and functionality of the CDN.

-The use is made on the basis of our legitimate interests, i.e. interest in a secure and efficient provision, analysis and optimisation of our online offer in accordance with Art.
+The use is based on our legitimate interests, i.e. interest in a secure and efficient provision, analysis and optimisation of our online offer in accordance with Art.
 6 Para.
-1 letter f.
+1 lit. f.
 DSGVO.

 Google Tag Manager

-The Google Tag Manager summarizes most tracking pixels and scripts so that users can load our web pages faster.
+The Google Tag Manager combines most tracking pixels and scripts so that users can load our websites faster.

 We use Google Analytics to continuously improve our website.

-Google will use this information on our behalf to evaluate the use of our online services by users, to compile reports on activities within this online service and to provide us with other services related to the use of this online service and the Internet.
-Pseudonymous user profiles can be created from the processed data.
+Google will use this information on our behalf to evaluate the use of our website by users, to compile reports on the activities within this website and to provide us with further services associated with the use of this website and the Internet.
+In doing so, pseudonymous user profiles of the users can be created from the processed data.

-We only use Google Analytics with activated IP anonymization, i.e. the IP addresses of the users are shortened.
+We only use Google Analytics with activated IP anonymisation, i.e. the IP addresses of the users are shortened.

-We only use Google Analytics with IP anonymization enabled.
-This means that the IP address of the user is shortened by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
-Only in exceptional cases is the full IP address transmitted to a Google server in the USA and shortened there.
+We only use Google Analytics with activated IP anonymisation.
+This means that the user’s IP address is shortened by Google within member states of the European Union or in other states that are party to the Agreement on the European Economic Area.

-Users can prevent the transmission of data to Google and the processing of this data by Google using a browser plug-in.
+Users can prevent the transmission of data to Google and the processing of this data by Google by means of a browser plugin.

 Google Universal Analytics

-We use Google Analytics in the form of “universal analytics”.
-“Universal Analytics” refers to a Google Analytics procedure in which user analysis is performed on the basis of a pseudonymous user ID and a pseudonymous profile of the user is thus created with information from the use of various devices (so-called “cross-device tracking”).
+We use Google Analytics in the design as “universal analytics”.
+“Universal Analytics” refers to a Google Analytics method in which user analysis is based on a pseudonymous user ID, thus creating a pseudonymous profile of the user with information from the use of various devices (so-called “cross-device tracking”).